OmarMiniesy/Notes/Cribl/Cribl Stream/Routes.md

 There are two types of ways to route traffic in Cribl:
 - **QuickConnect**: Fast and simple drag and drop UI to connect sources with destinations.
 - **Routes**: These are used to configure the data path by defining filter expressions to check what data is coming in, process, filter it, perform any actions on it, then route it to the appropriate pipeline/destination.
-Each route can be associated with only 1 pipeline and 1 destination.
+Each route can be associated with only 1 [[Pipelines, Functions, Packs#Pipeline|Pipeline]] and 1 destination.

 All incoming data is evaluated against every route in order.
 - Each route can modify the data through its associated pipeline and then send it to the configured destination.